Here is how you can make use of furniture and decoration to ease the transition from one environment to another, at your – and the weather’s – whim.

 Favour natural materials

 Choose flooring, furniture, and decorative elements, made of materials like wood and stone, so that your decor can seamlessly integrate with nature.
-For example, a dining room furnished with an Acacia wood Jura table is a nod to wooden outdoor elements.
-In the entrance, an Enka porcelain plate makes for a convenient place to empty one’s pockets, while reminiscent of the pale stone coverings and pavings that are found outdoors.
+For example, a dining room furnished with an Acacia wood table is a nod to wooden outdoor elements.
+In the entrance, a porcelain plate makes for a convenient place to empty one’s pockets, while reminiscent of the pale stone coverings and pavings that are found outdoors.

 Don’t forget the windows